jbinteam/010723305/README.md

-This is not my first python program
+This is for image processing class 010723305

+Faculty of engineering, KMUTNB